phpfunk/phpfunk.github.com/about/readme.md

 - Sometimes I stretch myself too thin because I want to be helpful
 - I adore planning, organization, and flowcharts &#129505; -- that seems really strange to say out loud

+**Mitigation Strategies For Shortcomings**
+- Set due dates, so very helpful
+- Push back on me if you see me taking on too much
+- Let me think for a bit and follow up
+- Continue to push me outside my comfort zones

 ### My Why Statement
 **'Creating meaningful relationships to encourage growth'** is how I try to live my life.
 I focus a lot of my time and energy on relationships so we can build trust and continue to grow.
 I genuinely care about people and their well being.
 I want to see everyone around me succeed, this brings me energy and fulfillment.